oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

     Choose a method to login : Enter OTP...
     ```

-   Then use OMA to get the OTP code, enter the code and press the Enter key to login.
+   Then use OMA on your mobile device get the OTP code, enter the code and press Enter key to login.

 2. Once in the Windows desktop, proceed to open the Chrome browser.
-Since the OUA browser plugin was installed during OUA   install, the first time you access Chrome, you must enable the plugin.
+Since the OUA browser plugin was installed previously, the first time you access Chrome, you must enable the plugin.

 3. Click the 3-dots (located at the top right corner of the browser window) and select Extensions -> Manage Extensions.
 In the Manage Extensions page click in the Enable switch under the Oracle Universal Authenticator tile.

-4. Once the plugin is enable, proceed to test SSO with OAM protected applications.
+4. Once the plugin is enabled, proceed to test SSO with OAM protected applications.
    E.g. open a new tab in the browser and access sample application Bank App:

     ```